 Frequently Asked Questions

 It is our mission to provide a healthy full day experience for children in our care.
 All children are expected to participate in some version of sleep or rest each day.
-Following our lunch children will either sleep in our “nap room” or in one of our two classrooms.
-Nappers’ families will be issued a cot and a sheet but please bring in a small crib-sized blanket from home.
-The children that sleep in the classroom are issued a bedroll for them to use each day.
-The directors will discuss the two options and make suggestions in order to for your child to be successful in our school.
+Following our lunch children will rest on a bedroll provided by the school.

-We spend time each day in our outdoor play space, including our garden.
-Additionally, we have access to an indoor gym for gross motor play during inclement weather.
+We spend time each day outside in local green space.
+We have items for indoor gross motor play during inclement weather.

 No, everything is included in the tuition and fees.